Bestune B70: B70 RS

 A RS variant of the second generation B70 was also available with the engine being a Volkswagen-sourced 1.8-litre turbo engine with 186 hp and 235 Nm via the FAW-Volkswagen joint venture.

-Third generation (2020-present)
+Third generation (2020–present)

 The third generation Bestune B70 is a 5-door liftback sedan that debuted during the 2020 Beijing Auto Show.
-The third generation Bestune B70 is the first car to be bult on FAW’s brand new FMA architecture.
-According to FAW, FMA stands for FAW Modular Architecture, while "F" also stands for both “Forward” and “Future”.
+The third generation Bestune B70 is the first car to be built on FAW's FMA architecture.
+According to FAW, FMA stands for FAW Modular Architecture, while "F" also stands for both "Forward" and "Future".

 The third generation Bestune B70 sedan is equipped with a 169 hp 1.5-litre turbo engine, and the engine pairs with either a six-speed automatic transmission or a six-speed manual transmission.

+Fourth generation (2024–present)

+In November 2023, Bestune launched the fourth generation of B70.
+The fourth-generation has discontinued the previous 1.5-liter turbocharged engine paired with a 7-speed dual-clutch transmission powertrain.
+The entire lineup comes equipped with a 2.0-liter turbocharged engine and an Aisin 6-speed automatic transmission.